Is your super a perfect match for the life you love?

 Will trading in your old car and getting yourself a new model with extra bells and whistles and oodles of new car smell be a part of your retirement celebration plans?
 The new model’s probably got heaps of warranty and better fuel economy.
 And anyway, you deserve it!

-There’s so much of Australia and the world you haven’t seen.
-That’s why you’re hoping to enjoy regular short trips within Australia and a bigger adventure at home or overseas a year.
+There’s so much of Australia and the world (once travel is allowed again) you haven’t seen.
+That’s why you’re hoping to enjoy regular short trips within Australia and a bigger adventure at home or, eventually again, overseas a year.
 The great thing about being retired is you can likely pick the time of year you want and lock onto deals early.

 Living the life